brandur/sorg/content/drafts/postgres-default.md

 optimization.

-There's nothing all that difficult conceptually about this change, but it's implementation wasn't easy.
-The system is complex enough that there's a lot of places where the new missing values have to be considered.
-See [the patch][commit] for full details.
+There's nothing all that difficult conceptually about this change, but its implementation wasn't easy because the system is complex enough that there's a lot of places where the new missing values have to be considered.
+See [the patch][commit] that brought it in for full details.

 [altertable]: https://www.postgresql.org/docs/10/static/sql-altertable.html
 [check]: https://www.postgresql.org/docs/current/static/ddl-constraints.html#DDL-CONSTRAINTS-CHECK-CONSTRAINTS